Payment flow

 Why offer multiple options

-- Clients with PayPal balance want to use those funds
+- Clients with PayPal balance want to use those funds directly

-- Clients without PayPal accounts prefer Stripe's card checkout
+- Clients without PayPal accounts prefer Stripe's card checkout flow

 - International clients may prefer one over the other based on regional availability

-- Reducing friction leads to faster payment
+- Reducing payment friction leads to faster collection and fewer follow-up emails

 Which to choose if you can only have one

 If you must choose only one payment method, Stripe is generally the better default for most freelancers because more clients prefer card-on-file over PayPal logins.
 But if you know your clients prefer PayPal (common in certain industries and regions), start with PayPal.
+Freelancers working with international clients in Europe, South America, or Southeast Asia often find that PayPal acceptance is higher than direct card entry because PayPal has strong brand recognition in those markets.

 How do I connect PayPal to Plutio?